bsilcox1990/se_project_express/README.md

 - Custom Middleware: Enchances reqeust processing
 - Custom validators: Ensures data integrity for incoming requests
 - Error handling: System for managing client and server errors
+- JSON Web Token (JWT): Used for secure user authentication
+- bcrypt: Used for hashing and securing user passwords
+- Helmet: Secures the application by setting various HTTP headers
+- CORS: Enables cross-origin resource sharing for API access
 - ESlint: Enforces code quality and consistency
 - Postman: Used for testing and validating API endpoints

+## Authentication details

+- JSON Web Token (JWT): Upon successful login, users receive a JWT, which must be included in the Authorization header for protected routes.
+- bcrypt: Passwords are hashed before being stored in the database, ensuring secure storage.
+- Auth Middleware: Applied to all clothing item routes (except retrieving all items) and user profile updates to ensure only authenticated users can access these endpoints.
+- Get Current User: A dedicated controller allows authenticated users to retrieve their own profile information.

 ## Running the Project